Charles Stuart Parker: Education and career

+In politics

 At the 1868 general election, Parker was elected as the Member of Parliament (MP) for Perthshire.
 He was a member of the Royal Commission on Military Education from 1869 to 1870, and of the Scottish Endowed Schools Commission from 1872 to 1874, and was one of the Special Commissioners for Public Schools.
 Parker lost his Perthshire seat at the 1874 general election.
-He was returned the House of Commons as MP for Perth at a by-election in January 1878 at a by-election, and held the seat until 1892.
-He was chairman of referees on Private Bills in the 1885 parliament.
+In it, his Conservative opponent Sir William Stirling-Maxwell, 9th Baronet had accused both Parker and W. E. Gladstone of being "closet Catholics".